isomerpages/moe-meridianpri/_about-us/Social Media.md

 <a href = "https://www.instagram.com/meridianpri_official/?hl=en" >![](/images/About%20As/Meridian%20Ig.png)</a>

-Click on the photo to view Meridian Primary School Officiall Instagram
+Click on the above image to view Meridian Primary School Official Instagram page.